samooth/spaceswarm-manager/README.md

 #### `const swarmManager = new SwarmManager(swarm)`
 Create a new swarm manager.

-Note: the Hyperswarm's lifecycle is managed by the swarm manager.
+Note: the Spaceswarm's lifecycle is managed by the swarm manager.

 Note: this module is not concerned with setting up replication.
 You will need to set up an `on('connection')` handler on the passed-in swarm